neural-computing/INM427-neural-computing-coursework/report/report.md

 | Unknown      | SVM   | 0.874      | 0.909  | 0.891    |
 Table: Class Specific Precision, Recall and F1-Scores.
 These were calculated assuming by picking each class inturn to be the positive class and assuming that the other classes represent negative samples

-From the table above, both models achieve similar F1-scores when classifying examples as "phishy" however the SVM classifier achieved a recall 1.6% higher with respect to this class suggesting that the model has a greater sensitivity when identifying phishing websites.
+From the table 4, both models achieve similar F1-scores when classifying examples as "phishy" however the SVM classifier achieved a recall 1.6% higher with respect to this class suggesting that the model has a greater sensitivity when identifying phishing websites.
 On the other hand, the SVM model has a significantly lower F1-Score with respect to the "Non-Phishing" class.
 This is due to it only achiving a recall of 0.534 for this class and this is the man discrepancy between the two results.
 Finally we can see that again there is little difference between the F1-Scores achieved against the "Unknown" class suggesting that neither model is more preferable here.

 | Model | Class Averaged F1-Score |
 | ----- | ----------------------- |